mikenakis/Bathyscaphe/README.md

 	{
 		AssessmentPrinter.getText( e ).forEach( System.out::println );

-So, if you assert the immutability of the following object:

-	Object object = List.of( new ArrayList<>() );

-The output will be like this: (Note: the exact text is subject to change.)
+If you assert the immutability of `List.of( new ArrayList<>() )`, and you use the above construct to print the text generated from the exception thrown, you will see something like this: (Note: the exact text is subject to change.)

     ■ instance of 'java.util.ImmutableCollections.List12' is mutable because index 0 contains mutable instance of 'java.lang.StringBuilder'.
 (MutableComponentMutableObjectAssessment)
     ├─■ type 'java.util.ImmutableCollections.List12' is provisory because it is preassessed by default as a composite class.
 (CompositeProvisoryTypeAssessment)